Introduction

 In a perfect world, sales and marketing would be tightly aligned, working toward the same goals and achieving the best possible results.
 But marketers and sales teams know this isn’t always easy.
 And sometimes, it feels downright impossible.
-From this challenge, sales enablement was born.
+From this challenge, sales enablement best practices were born.

 When improving sales enablement, always start with your audience by building personas.
 Why?
 Research finds that over half of organizations report higher-quality leads because they use personas.
 Moreover, 36% say that personas contributed to shorter sales cycles.
 And who doesn’t want shorter sales cycles, right?